Choose Your Path

 Trauma-Informed Workplace Training

-We partner with organizations to build psychologically safe, belonging-centred workplaces where diversity, equity, and inclusion are lived in daily practice.
-Our training works within each organization's existing values, frameworks, and strategic priorities — customized to fit the culture and goals of the workplace we're invited into.
+We partner with organizations to build psychologically safe, belonging-centred workplaces — working within each organization’s existing values, frameworks, and strategic priorities.

-• Trauma-Informed Practice for Frontline Teams — strengthening staff who work with clients carrying complex trauma, while protecting against burnout and vicarious trauma
+• Trauma-Informed Practice for Frontline Teamsstrengthening staff who carry complex trauma, with protection against burnout and vicarious trauma.

-• Healthcare & Clinical Teams — reducing burnout and workplace violence by equipping nurses, PSWs, and the extended care team with trauma-informed skills for the environments they work in every day
+• Healthcare & Clinical Teamsreducing burnout and workplace violence among nurses, PSWs, and the extended care team.

 Pillar II